 Dry food is made up of small biscuits called kibbles.
 It's very convenient to serve and keeps well.
 It's also cost effective, as you can buy it in large bags.

-Wet is available in cans or pouches, a good quality, complete wet food will also provide your pet with all the nutrients he needs.
+Wet is available in cans or pouches, a good quality, complete wet food will also provide your pet with all the nutrients they need.
 It's a little less cost effective than dry, but many owners like to offer it alongside dry food to provide variety.

 Hill's puppy food

 Hill's puppy food is specially formulated to make sure your pet gets exactly the right balance of nutrients.
-It's made with vitamins and minerals that are proven to help puppies reach their full potential.
-And it contains natural DHA for better brain and visual development.
+It contains vitamins and minerals that are proven to help puppies reach their full potential and contains natural DHA for better brain and visual development.
 Click here for more information.